Athlyn Green is an avid crocheter and knitter. She designs and sells handcrafted goods.

 Hello, I think that the book that the table runner is BURDA Practical Handicrafts.
 It was published in Australia (I THINK) One was sold on their trader sight about two years ago.
 I contacted the seller but have heard nothing yet.

-Susan Hazelton from Sunny Florida on November 15, 2010:
+Susan Hazelton from Northern New York on November 15, 2010:

 Wonderful well thought out hub.
 Thanks for sharing.